syedpeer/beautiful-jekyll/_posts/2021-05-27-to-write-or-not-to-write.md

 ---
 layout: post
 title: To Write or not to write
-subtitle: Journey of a thousand miles
+subtitle: Journey of a thousand words
 cover-img: /assets/img/path.jpg
 thumbnail-img: /assets/img/thumb.png
 share-img: /assets/img/path.jpg